RiccardoRicci23/SoftwareAndComputing_project/README.md

 These 4 quantities are:

-1. Cluster Size (in number of pixels) associated to every reconstructed track;
+1. Cluster Size: number of hit pixels associated to every reconstructed track;
 2. Residuals
 3. 2-D efficiency map of the ALPIDE chip as a function of (x,y) coordinates in terms of pixel row, column;
 4. Total Efficiency of the chip;